Rasath16/Linear-Algebra-for-Machine-Learning-and-Data-Science-Deeplearnig.ai-Specialization/README.md

-# Mathematics for Machine Learning and Data Science – Linear Algebra
+# Linear Algebra for Machine Learning and Data Science – Linear Algebra

 This repository contains my **handwritten notes, slides, and Python notebooks** from the **Linear Algebra** course in the *Mathematics for Machine Learning and Data Science Specialization* by [DeepLearning.AI](https://www.deeplearning.ai/).